SallesCosta/GitHub-Profiles/README.md

 #### How?

-On terminal run `yarn test:e2e`.
+On terminal, run `yarn test:e2e`.
 It will open the Cypress with the tests I did.
 So it's a good opportunity for PR again.
 Feel free to.

 Any questions?
 Any suggestions?
 We can talk about.